MaxBittker/MaxBittker.github.io/src/pages/making-sandspiel/index.md

 }
 ```

 SandApi a struct that holds the location of the element in a way that is transparent to the update function.
 It has two important functions: get and set, which accept relative coordinates and let you read and write to your neighboring cells.
-For instance, `api.get(0, 1).species` tells you the species of the particle below you, and
+For instance, `api.get(0, 1).species` tells you the species of the particle below you, and calling

 ```rust
 api.set(0, 0,